 - Business credit card

-- Online bank transfer or wire transfer
+- Online bank transfer

 - Foreign currency account

 Business credit card

 For small or irregular payments to an overseas vendor or supplier, you might be able to make a payment via a business credit card.

 Just remember that with credit card purchases, you’ll usually be paying a foreign exchange fee of 3.00% on top of the AUD purchase amount and you won’t be able to lock in the exchange rate in advance.
 That means you’ll be charged at the exchange rate determined by your bank at the time of the credit card transaction, which could be better or worse depending on where the market sits at that moment.

 There are several ways that you can make an online transfer to an overseas bank account.
 If your business bank account has online banking, it’s likely that you’ll be able to make direct payments to an international bank account from your computer or mobile the same way you make ordinary online payments.